cloud-gov/cg-site/_posts/2023-11-09-release-notes.md

 ### Java-Buildpack 4.63.0 up from 4.62.0

-This release includes the Java quarterly patch releases, as well updates to the following frameworks/agents:
+This release includes the Java quarterly patch releases, as well as updates to the following frameworks/agents:

 * AppDynamics
 * Azure App Insights